rkudela/ifcb-test/How-to-update-software.md

 ## Stable releases versus latest code

 In the future we will be providing specific instructions to install specific versions.
 In the meantime when you update you will get the very latest changes and updates, and those may contain bugs.
-If you are not experiencing problems with your dashboard, you do not need to update, but when there is a major change that requires updating, we will announce it on the Google Group.
+If you are not experiencing problems with your dashboard, you should not feel that you need to update frequently.
+When there is a major change that requires updating, we will announce it on the [IFCB users Google Group](https://groups.google.com/forum/?hl=en#!forum/ifcb-user-group).